 Can I nonetheless engage with Sam via his interest in and talent with visual media?

 Last week, due to unique circumstances, we wound up in the garage with a set of five different cardboard and paper robots that Sam had made by hand.
 When Sam instructed me to hide them, I belatedly noticed the impressive range of morphologies.
 One was squat and crab-like and black, and blended in well with a bicycle’s back wheel.
-Another was quite lanky and seemed at home peering out of a tall cardboard box.
+Another was lanky and white and seemed at home peering out of a tall cardboard box.
 I genuinely enjoyed the challenge of finding a suitable hiding spot for each one, and Sam appeared to enjoy finding them.

 Still ahead: transferring the success of the garage robot hide-and-seek to situations where we are not hanging out with the robots and/or are not in the garage.